MichaelAzmy/RDF-Deduplication/GEM/README.md

+# Please check the jupyter notebook for running the script over this library

 # GEM: Graph Embedding Methods
 GEM is a Python module that implements many graph (a.k.a. network) embedding algorithms.
 GEM is distributed under BSD license.